GioCura/FrontEndMentor-Article-Preview-Component/README-template.md

   - how to set the little arrow of the tooltip 😆. it's actually setting solid border but making three out of four edges transparent.

+  - Making the tooltip overflow the card while maintaining the border-radius on the picture side was harder than I thought.
+I set the card's overflow to visible, and added border-radius and overflow attributes to the image's container.
+I adjusted that container's width until it matches the width of the image.

 ### Continued development

 - I should improve: